• Skip to primary navigation

 Millet Salad with Green Beans and Za’atar

-Made by Anastasia - Serves: 6 Filed Under: Dinner Salads, Salad Index, Summer Salads, Vegan
+Made by Anastasia Papapetros - Serves 6 Filed Under: Dinner Salads, Grain Salads, Salad Index, Salad Recipes By Ingredient, Salads by Diet, Salads by Season, Salads Recipes By Type, Summer Salads, Vegan Salads, Vegetable Salad

 Share